South Uist: Gaelic

 At the 2011 Census it was found that 1,888 Gaelic speakers live on South Uist and Benbecula, this being 60% of the two islands' population.
 'Na Meadhoinean', Middle District in South Uist, is the strongest Gaelic-speaking community in the world, at 82%.
+The Gaelic dialect spoken is a Southern Hebridean dialect related to that of the rest of Uist and of Barra.

 A local Gaelic folktale tells of how a seal came out of the sea to settle a boundary dispute between the communities of Lochboisdale and Kilpheder by showing the antagonists where the boundary line should lie.

 In popular culture

 The 1962 television series, The Dark Island, was filmed in South Uist.